bbmokhtari/django-translations/docs/reference/querysets.rst

    .. method:: __init__(*args, **kwargs)

-      Initialize a queryset with custom translation configurations.
+      Initialize the queryset with custom translation configurations.

       This is an overriden version of
       the :class:`default queryset <django.db.models.query.QuerySet>`\ 's